 A. When we are a publicly traded company, you will not be required to offer your shares to us before you can sell them to third parties.
-In addition, after September 1, 2005 we will suspend repurchasing shares upon termination of affiliation pending completion of the merger, except for repurchasing shares of Old SAIC common stock transferred to a charity prior to October 25, 2005.
+Since September 1, 2005, we have suspended repurchasing shares upon termination of affiliation pending completion of the merger, except for repurchasing shares of Old SAIC common stock transferred to a charity prior to October 25, 2005.